pkvarnwal/JavaAndCollection/README.md

   parameter expression2(if applicable).
   An Example: assert list != null && list.size() > 0 : "list variable is null or empty";
   Object value = list.get(0);
+* Assertions are usually used as a debugging aid.
+They should not be used instead of validating arguments to public methods, or in place of a more      precise runtime error exception.
+* Assertions are enabled with the Java -ea or -enableassertions runtime option.
+See your Java environment documentation for additional options for      controlling assertions.